sgsbucket/animan-doc/docs/animan/resource.md

 ### Change Priority

-Priority is used in listing assigned work and searching for no-tagged resources.
+Priority is used in listing assigned work and searching for no-tagged Resources.
 Higher Priority items will be listed at the beginning of the results.

-The Priority of a resource is determined by an auto-calculation of how many Resources are Referencing it, as well as by a customized Priority value.
+The Priority of a Resource is determined by an auto-calculation of how many Resources are Referencing it, as well as by a customized Priority value.
 To change the Customized Priority, click on the Priority Number.

 <Screenshot image="/screenshot/resource_set_priority.png">
     <ScreenshotMark x="68.7%" y="15%" width="5.5%" height="11%" textPosition="left" borderRadius="50%"></ScreenshotMark>